A recruitment process involves a lot of manual work

 Software robots have been created to help with the heavy HR lift.

-They are being used to run the screening and background check process, to upload application data into the HR system, and to notify departments and 3rd parties that the person is ready to be onboarded.
+They are being used to run the screening and background check process, to upload application data into the HR system, and to tell departments and 3rd parties that the person is ready to be onboarded.
 Those departments then start providing security passes, training supplies, etc.

 The robots are also being used to assign volunteers to different jobs and even provide a daily report to Crisis Units for oversight.